Electric vehicle startup Rivian scores $1.3 billion investment from T.Rowe Price, others

 T. Rowe Price has placed other bets in the auto sector.
 It is a large Tesla shareholder and also has invested in GM’s majority-owned Cruise self-driving division.
 T. Rowe Price also invested, along with Amazon, in self-driving car software startup Aurora and British online food delivery company Deliveroo.

+“T. Rowe Price is excited to invest in Rivian as it moves the innovation frontier forward with its compelling sustainable transport solutions for both consumers and businesses,” T. Rowe Price Growth Stock Fund Portfolio Manager Joe Fath said Monday in an emailed statement.

 Amazon, which has relationships and deals across the auto industry, led a $700 million investment round in Rivian in February.
-The e-commerce giant also ordered 100,000 electric delivery vehicles from Rivian.
-The first Amazon vans will be built at a former Mitsubishi plant in Normal, Illinois, starting in 2021.
+The e-commerce company also ordered 100,000 electric delivery vehicles from Rivian.
+The first Amazon vans will be built at a former Mitsubishi Motors Corp plant in Normal, Illinois, starting in 2021.

 Ford invested $500 million in Rivian in April and plans to help it begin production in Normal in 2020.

 “We want to maintain a meaningful value in the ownership and future of that company,” Ford spokesman T.R.
-Reid said of Rivian.
+Reid said on Monday about Rivian.

 In November, sources told Reuters a battery-powered Lincoln SUV, due in mid-2022, would be the first Ford vehicle to be built on the Rivian skateboard.